togrupe/dlive-midi-tools/README.md

 A: Use an available download (see above), unzip it, start the dmt tool and continue with Step 4<br> If the tool does not start automatically: Try it with "Open with -> Terminal" or run it from terminal.<br><br>If the Apple Silicon Version does not work properly, please use the x86_84 MacOS version.<br><br>
 B: Build it your own from scratch, using the following steps.<br>

 B1.
-Before you run the script, please run the following command to download the required Python modules using `pip`.
-Please make sure `pip` is installed.
+Before you run the script, please run the following command to download the required Python modules using `pip3`.
+Please make sure `pip3` is installed.

 `pip install -r dependencies.txt`